-The Bushnell Park Carousel is currently closed in order to complete an exciting renovation project on the carousel building.
-It will re-open in the spring of 2015
+The Bushnell Park Carousel is getting close to completing an exciting renovation project on the carousel building.

 It’s a sweet surprise to find a vintage 1914 carousel standing in Bushnell Park.
 There, by the shadow of skyscrapers and a giant Turkey Oak, a 24-sided pavilion houses 48 hand-carved wooden horses and two lovers’ chariots that swirl around a booming Wurlitzer band organ.
 Turning 100 years old in 2014, this Carousel maintains the past, while the future buds all around it.